 Much of what the international delegation saw as “culture” in the ghetto was as faked and posed as the 1,200 rose bushes hastily planted at Terezin before the Red Cross visit, but there was a structure of self-governance in Terezin that was respected – even by the Nazis – throughout much of the war.

-Though few would survive Terezin and the Holocaust, the leaders of the Terezin Ghetto did preserve Jewish history.
-They actually convinced the Occupiers to save Jewish artifacts for a “Museum of an Extinct Race,” before they were deported.
+Though few would survive Terezin and the Holocaust, the Jewish leaders of Prague did preserve much of their history.
+They actually convinced their German Occupiers to save Jewish artifacts for a “Museum of an Extinct Race,” before they were deported.

 Artwork and artifacts were sent to Prague and stored – exhibitions were even staged for Nazis to review what they saw as the remains of the Jewish community.

-Today, many of those artifacts are displayed by the Jewish Museum in Prague at permanent exhibitions around the Jewish Quarter – which is once again thriving.
+Today, many of those artifacts are displayed by the Jewish Museum in Prague at permanent exhibitions around Prague’s Jewish Quarter – which is once again thriving.

 Your first stop is the Reservation and Information Center at the Jewish Museum in Prague (Maiselova 15, 110 00 Josefov, Czechia).
 There you can purchase tickets to see all of the sites within Prague’s Jewish Quarter.

-For just over $20 USD, there is a ticket providing access to the Maisel Synagogue, Pinkas Synagogue, Old Jewish Cemetery, Klausen Synagogue, Ceremonial Hall, Old-New Synagogue and the Robert Guttmann Gallery.
-(Note: The Spanish Synagogue is closed for repairs until the end of 2020.)
+For just over USD 20, there is a ticket providing access to the Maisel Synagogue, Pinkas Synagogue, Old Jewish Cemetery, Klausen Synagogue, Ceremonial Hall, Old-New Synagogue, the Spanish Synagogue, and the Robert Guttmann Gallery.

 The ticket is good for seven days and each site can be visited one time.